-The regulatory asset base as at 1 July 2005 has been rolled forward to reflect approved capital expenditures net of customer contributions (new customer and shareholder contributions) and disposals for the 2005-06 to 2007-08 period less
+The regulatory asset base as at 1 July 2005 have been rolled forward to reflect approved capital expenditures net of customer contributions (new customer and shareholder contributions) and disposals for the 2005-06 to 2007-08 period less any approved allowance for regulatory depreciation.
+The rolled forward values are shown in table 4.